code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 }
 {% endhighlight %}

-> The below sections will detail how to create a sender and receiver together with their respective configurations.
-It is also possible to have [Spring Boot autoconfigure Spring JMS]({{ site.url }}/spring-jms-annotations-example.html) using default values so that actual code that needs to be written is reduced to a bare minimum.
+The below sections will detail how to create a sender and receiver together with their respective configurations.

+> It is also possible to have [Spring Boot autoconfigure Spring JMS]({{ site.url }}/spring-jms-annotations-example.html) using default values so that actual code that needs to be written is reduced to a bare minimum.

 ## 5. Create a Spring JMS Message Producer

 For sending messages we will be using the `JmsTemplate` which requires a reference to a `ConnectionFactory`.
-It provides convenience methods which handle the creation and release of resources when sending or synchronously receiving messages.
+The template provides convenience methods which handle the creation and release of resources when sending or synchronously receiving messages.

-> Note that instances of the JmsTemplate class are thread-safe once configured.

 In the below `Sender` class, the `JmsTemplate` is auto-wired as the actual creation of the `Bean` will be done in a separate `SenderConfig` class.

 In this tutorial we will use the `convertAndSend()` method which sends the given object to the <var>helloworld.q</var> destination, converting the object to a JMS message.

 The [type of JMS message]({{ site.url }}/jms-message-types-properties-overview.html#jms-message-body) depends on the type of the object being passed.
 In the case of a `String`, a JMS `TextMessage` will be created.

+> For more detailed information on how to send JMS messages check the [Spring JmsTemplate Example]({{ site.url }}/spring-jms-jmstemplate-example.html).

 {% highlight java %}
 package com.codenotfound.jms;